jamesplease/redux-resource/docs/guides/state-structure.md

 ### Resource Metadata

 Metadata about each of the resources in your state's `resources` array is stored under the `meta` object of the state.
+Metadata is stored per-resource, on a key that is equal to the ID of the resource.

+For instance, if you have a book with an ID of 23, then you can find its meta at `state.meta[23]`.

-This includes information about requests, such as whether the resource is being updated, or deleted, and you can store additional, application-specific metadata here, such as whether or not a resource is "selected" in your UI, or not.
+Metadata includes information about requests, such as whether the resource is being updated, or deleted, and you can store additional, application-specific metadata here, such as whether or not a resource is "selected" in your UI.

 Resourceful Redux comes with built-in metadata for each resource, representing the status of any CRUD request related to that resource.
 This built-in metadata